I‘m a fan of simple habits—small daily actions that integrate into a thoughtful life.

-And what good does that do?
+And what good does creating do?

-1. Problem solving
+1. Better problem solving

 Tapping into my creativity gave me a new appreciation for who I am—created in the image of a highly-imaginative God.
 I have this amazing ability to create something beautiful, to bring something delightful to the world.

 What an awesome gift.